RedisTimeSeries/RedisTimeSeries/docs/commands.md

   This is the reason why `labels` and `retentionTime` are optional arguments.
 - When specified and the key doesn't exist, RedisTimeSeries will create the key with the specified `labels` and or `retentionTime`.
   Setting the `labels` and `retentionTime` introduces additional time complexity.
+- Updating a sample in a trimmed window will update down-sampling aggregation based on the existing data.

 ### TS.MADD